 The Story Behind This Haunted Covered Bridge In Iowa Is Truly Disturbing

-We hear often about chilling stories of haunted houses and restless spirits, but what’s a little more unusual is a tale of a haunted covered bridge.
-Turns out, we have one right here in Iowa.
-The covered bridges of Madison County are enchanting.
-So enchanting, they even served as the set for the movie, “The Bridges of Madison County.”
-But one of those bridges has a darker history than the others.
-Roseman Covered Bridge is a hotbed of supposed supernatural activity.
+We hear often about haunted places in Iowa.
+You are likely familiar with chilling stories of haunted houses and restless spirits.
+What might be a little more unusual is a tale about a haunted covered bridge.
+Turns out, we’ve got one right here in Iowa!
+The covered bridges of Madison County are famous the world over.
+They’re so enchanting that they served as the inspiration for the movie “The Bridges of Madison County.”
+However, one of those bridges has a darker history than the others, a history you may not be familiar with.
+Roseman Covered Bridge in Winterset is said to be a hotbed of supernatural activity.

 Address: Roseman Covered Bridge, 2451 Elderberry Ave, Winterset, IA 50273, USA

 OnlyInYourState may earn compensation through affiliate links in this article.

 Historic Places In Iowa

 What are some of the most famous covered bridges in Iowa?

 The popular book and 1995 film “The Bridges of Madison County” (starring none other than Clint Eastwood and Meryl Streep!) made the covered bridges in Iowa famous.
 Here are six of our favorites, but there are others all throughout the state.
 Covered bridges are so beautiful and it’s no wonder that people plan entire road trips around them!

 What are some more haunted places in Iowa?

 Like most states, there are lots of rumors about haunted places in Iowa.
 For example, Stony Hollow Road in Burlington is a haunted street that saw a tragic death in the 1800s.
 According to legend, a woman named Lucinda believed that her husband was cheating on her and killed herself on this road.
 It turns out he was just running late to meet her, but it is said that her spirit still haunts the area.